mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 >
 > *She places her hands flat on the table—no weapons, no threat.*
 >
-> *"My name is Sister Mercy.
+> *"My name is Sister Solace.
 And I believe you've been lied to your whole life."*

 **THE SITUATION:**
-- Sister Mercy is an Unbound recruiter (Spy stat block)
+- Sister Solace is an Unbound recruiter (Spy stat block)
 - She's genuinely sympathetic to Blackwood cause
 - Her information is mostly accurate
 - She's testing party for potential recruitment